*.meta type of placeholders - Display any value from WordPress

 ];

-Where to find meta key?
+Where to find the meta key?

 Most of the time, you will likely use your own code solutions for saving meta value to the database.
-Then, you definitely know the best how your meta key is named, and it will be easy for you to reference it in placeholder call.
+Then, you definitely know best how your meta key is named, and it will be easy for you to reference it in a placeholder call.

-Unfortunately, sometimes documentation lacks that information, then your best bet would be to dig into database.
-Try to find the ID of the item you are interested with and look through wp_postmeta table for any keys associated with specified ID.
+Unfortunately, sometimes documentation lacks that information, so your best bet would be to dig into the database.
+Try to find the ID of the item you are interested in and look through the wp_postmeta